SumailaBello/Payslip/README.md

 ## Overview

-Welcome to **ionic-tracker**!
+Welcome to **payslip mobile**!
 This mobile application is built with ionic and capacitor, a framework for building native apps with web technologies.

 ## Table of Contents